Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 </Base>
 ```

-We should now have navigations links at the end of the blog post.
+We should now have navigation links at the end of the blog post.
 You can verify that by going to `http://localhost:4321/blog/my-second-post`.

 You may have noticed that the browser tab title always says Astro.
 We want this to be dynamic based on the page we are on.
 Introducing you to the world of **Astro Integrations**.

 ### 11. Using our first Astro Integration to add SEO

-Astro provides ability for us to use plugins either offered directly by Astro or created by the community to build things faster through Astro Integrations.
+Astro provides the ability for us to use plugins either offered directly by Astro or created by the community to build things faster through Astro Integrations.
 We will use the `astro-seo` integration to:

 1. Fixing the title
 2. Add SEO to our page (we want the search engines to find our website)